-Prince George's County Land Preservation ON-SITE OFF-SITE HISTORICAL AGRICULTURAL MARYLAND AGRICUL WOODLAND WOODLAND RESOURCE PRESERVATION LAND PRESERVATION CONSERVATION PROGRAM (HARPP) (MALPF) CY2016-2020 3,670 acres 505 acres 799.3 acres 369 acres Total 24,933 acres 10,206 acres 4,170 acres 2,047 acres
+Prince George's County Land Preservation On-Site Woodland Conservation Off-Site Woodland Conservation Historical Agricultural Resource Preservation Program (HARPP) Maryland Agricultural Land Preservation Fund (MALPF) CY2016-2020 3,670 acres 505 acres 799.3 acres 369 acres Total 24,933 acres 10,206 acres 4,170 acres 2,047 acres

-The target acreage protection goal for the PPA has been reduced by 5,370 acres between 2016 and 2020, bringing the remaining protection goal to 15,076 acres, down from 20, 446 in 2016, or an average of over 1,000 acres per year to the year 2035.
-This is within the scope of the established objective for the PPA to conserve an average of 1,500 acres of land Countywide per year.
+The target acreage protection goal for the PPA has been reduced by 5,370 acres between 2016 and 2020, bringing the remaining protection goal to 15,076 acres, down from 20,446 in 2016. or an average of over 1,000 acres per year to the year 2035.
+This is within the scope of the established objective for the PPA to conserve an average of 1,500 acres of land countywide per year.
 Some of those acres are conserved for urban agriculture inside the growth boundary.

 Prince George's County continues to put in place policies that help to preserve farmland and open space, as indicated by the updates in the 2017 Resource Conservation Plan.
-Several laws have been passed in the last four years to help sustain agricultural enterprises while definitions for growing and processing agricultural products have been established.
+In addition, several bills and resolutions have been passed in the last four years, as well as several actions which encourage agricultural endeavors, which help sustain agricultural enterprises.
+Definitions for growing and processing agricultural products have been established.

-Market development, business development, economic development, and regulatory strategies continue to be implemented from the County's Strategic Program for Agricultural Development.
-Evaluations of sand and gravel extraction plans continue, while updating post-mining land use and restoration practices remains a goal.
+Market development, business development, economic development, and regulatory strategies continue to be implemented from the Strategic Program for Agricultural Development by the agricultural marketing specialist for the County.
+Evaluation of sand and gravel extraction plans continues, with goals to update post-mining land use and restoration practices.

-County agencies continue to implement strategies based on the 2017 Resource Conservation Plan (Chapter III, Agricultural Conservation Plan), including increasing funding for programs to expeditiously preserve agricultural land and retain healthy forests in private ownership.
-Work still needs to be done to coordinate with local land trusts and nonprofit organizations to support their roles in preserving land for agriculture; some progress is being made to work with minority and other disadvantaged farmers in the County.
+County agencies continue to implement strategies of the 2017 Resource Conservation Plan (Chapter III, Agricultural Conservation Plan)

+including increasing funding for programs to expeditiously preserve agricultural land and retain healthy forests in private ownership.
+Work still needs to be done to coordinate with local land trusts and nonprofit organizations to support their roles in preserving land for agriculture, although some progress is being made to work with farmers of color and other disadvantaged farmers in the County.